Open-Attestation/documentation-website/website/docs/verifiable-document/comparison.md

 Because of Ethereum, you will never have control on how long a transaction happens with Ethereum Smart Contracts.
 You can pay more gas to speed up the transaction but in the end you have no control.
 It's also worth to consider the workflow.
 If you issue a lot of documents and have to pay a transaction for each document issuance individually, it will quickly cost a lot.
 That's why we recommend batching issuance.
 Whether you do it hourly, weekly or monthly will depend on your need.
 Keep in mind that issuing document individually is a bad option and can become very costly (unless you issue one document every month for instance).
 Issuing hourly or daily are viable options in terms of price.

 DID is a perfect match when you need to sign document in real-time.
-This way, your issuer will directly receive the certificate and won't have to wait (in the event of waiting a day, for instance is not a solution).
-You can of course use it as well to sign document at a specific rate (hourly, daily, etc),
+Unlike issuing with the smart contract methods, there is no requirement to wait for a blockchain transaction to be finalised and the issued document is immediately valid.